tushar-sharma/tushar-sharma.github.io/_posts/2024-05-10-best-restaurant-in-cozumel-mexico.md

 category: blog
 travel: true
 location:
-  latitude: 20.5066904
+  latitude: 20.5067
-  longitude: -87.107032
+  longitude: -86.9458
 ---

 During my week-long stay in Cozumel, I explored numerous restaurants.
-However, it was not until the last day that I discovered a true gem, leaving me with the sole regret of not finding it sooner.<!-- truncate_here -->
+However, it was not until the last day that I discovered Restaurante El Cedral, leaving me with the sole regret of not finding it sooner.<!-- truncate_here -->

 {% google_map center: page.location latitude: page.location.latitude longitude: page.location.longitude width="100%" height="568" zoom="15" show_popup="false" %} <br>

 During my week-long stay in Cozumel, I explored numerous restaurants.
-However, it was not until the last day that I discovered a true gem, leaving me with the sole regret of not finding it sooner.
+However, it was not until the last day that I discovered Restaurante El Cedral, leaving me with the sole regret of not finding it sooner.

 ## Things I liked about this restaurant: